Albert Rhodes (diplomat)

 Albert Rhodes (February 1, 1840 – April 5, 1894) was an American diplomat and author.
 He was the U.S. Consul in Jerusalem and several European cities.

 Early life

 Rhodes was born in Pittsburgh, Pennsylvania on February 1, 1840.
 He was educated at the academy in Elder's Ridge, a small village in Indiana County, Pennsylvania, and entered the consular service.

 Diplomatic career

-In 1866 he was appointed Consul in Rotterdam, and he served briefly as Chargé d'affaires in the absence of a Minister.
+Rhodes served as Consul in Jerusalem in 1863-1865 where he took office on 27 January 1864.
+In 1865 he resigned from the post and on 24 August 1865 was appointed consular clerk in Liverpool.
+On 30 June 1866 he was appointed Consul in Rotterdam, and he served briefly as Chargé d'affaires in the absence of a Minister.
 Rhodes served until being recalled in 1869.

 He served as U.S. Commercial Agent in Rouen, France, and was then appointed U.S. Consul, where he served from 1877 to 1883.
 In 1881, Rhodes received the Legion of Honor from the French government.

 Rhodes was then transferred to Elberfeld, Germany, where he served as U. S. consul from May 1883 until November 1885.

 In retirement Rhodes resided in Paris, France and New York City.